How Much Does Bathroom Remodeling Cost in Fairfax County? 2026 Pricing Guide

 Fairfax County uses a square-footage-based calculation for residential alterations:

-• Base fee: $35.00 minimum (actual calculated fee based on scope will be higher)
+• Base fee: $135.00 minimum (the actual calculated fee depends on scope and will be higher)

 • Rate for Type VB construction (standard wood-framed residential): ~$0.143/sq ft